loadero/loadero-python/README.md

 ```

 Resource create and update operations have required and optional attributes.
 If
-an required attribute is missing the API call will fail.
-Loadero-Python checks
+a required attribute is missing the API call will fail.
+Loadero-Python checks if
-if all of the required attributes have been populated before making the API call
+all of the required attributes have been populated before making the API call
 and raises an exception if one or more required attributes are missing.

-For test resource the required attributes are:
+For test resources, the required attributes are:

 - `name`
 - `start_interval`